“You’re sending me to Fuck Camp?” accused Kathy Wainwright.

 “Ah, yes.
 What a wonderful little icebreaker that is.”
 Julia paused for a moment, another wistful look in her eye and a deep sigh.
-“Girls who play Hide and Seek all get a roll-out mattress and a whistle then go off to hide somewhere in the forest.
-They are allowed to wear a dress, but no panties.
+“Girls who play Hide and Seek are all given a roll-out mattress and a whistle.
+They go off to hide somewhere in the forest.
+They wear a dress, but no panties.
 Boys who find them may start making love without asking.
-When girls are ready to play again, they just blow on their whistle for reinforcements.”
+When girls are ready to play again, they just blow on their whistle for ... reinforcements.”

 “Yuck!
-Why would any girl do that?
-They could end up having sex with boys they’d never met before.”
+Why would any girl do that? ...
+Have sex with boys they might never have even met before.”

-“That’s kind of the point.
+“That is kind of the point of the game.
 There can be a sense of freedom from having no choice, especially for girls.
-Society indoctrinates girls to always be the moral guardians – their choices are moral choices.
-Hide and Seek eliminates their choices, so they can just relax and enjoy whatever happens.
-It can be so much fun, really.”
+Society indoctrinates them to be the moral guardians: girls’ choices are always moral choices.
+Hide and Seek eliminates that.
+They become free to just relax and enjoy whatever happens.
+It can be a lot of fun.
+Really.”

 “But that just makes her a complete slut, doesn’t it?”

 “She may behave like one, for a limited period.
 She doesn’t become one.
-I don’t regret my times at Camp Fun, but apart from those times I’ve never been with a boy who wasn’t my current boyfriend, and I thought of as a potential husband.
-And I haven’t been with anyone else since I met your father.
+I don’t regret my times at Camp Fun.
+But, apart from those times, I’ve never been with a boy who wasn’t my current boyfriend and I thought of as a potential husband.
+I haven’t been with anyone else since I met your father.
 This is just something a girl does, for short time, to further her education.”

 “Further her EDUCATION?
 In fucking?”

-“Yes.
-That is what young ladies in high society need most nowadays.
+“Yes!
+That is what young ladies in high society need nowadays.
 Think of it as a modern-day finishing school.
-Deportment and etiquette are no longer enough for a girl to land a good husband and keep him on the straight and narrow.
-She must be able to bonk his brains out, and enjoy herself while doing it.”
+Deportment and etiquette won’t land a girl a good husband and keep him on the straight and narrow.
+She must be able to bonk his brains out and enjoy herself while doing it.”